Currys Gap State Conservation Area

-Curry's Gap State Conservation Area is located 4km south of Tenterfield and the base of Mount Mackenzie.
+Curry's Gap State Conservation Area is located four kilometres south of Tenterfield and the base of Mount Mackenzie.
+The landscape is undulating, with the highest peak sitting almost 1,000m above…

 The landscape is undulating, with the highest peak sitting almost 1,000m above sea level along Curry’s Gap Creek.
 Its old-growth forests are home to many vulnerable animal species.